Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/śyām(asy)āṣṭādhyāyī.md

 conceptual /magic|math|../ v dre amma gic v /placebo|coin see, dense|../ v..

 fritz the cat is like appleby in yes minister; now it's my favourite movie

+how long does it take to become an expert at religion, aliens,.?